srjuliocesart/translations/README.md

 And after do it you can access the ordered-resource.properties in the *pub/* project folder.

-*Pin point here* I know that searching in file sometimes sucks a little so I've decided to create an achor to download a *txt* of the file, hope that this helps to not get bored to see a blank page.
+*Pin point here* I know that searching in files sometimes sucks a little so I've decided to create an achor to download a *txt* of the file, hope that this helps to not get bored to see a blank page.